vercel/commerce/site/comments.md

 ## Enhancing the CI pipeline architecture

 We want local deployments to execute against the app being locally served.

 In contrast, after the feature branch is merged, we want to execute e2e tests against the deployment.

 For the app being locally served, in Github Actions, we can accomplish this task by using `pull_request` vs `push`.
 We also need to specify the config file we are using.

+> We will also add a group property to make things a bit more clear on the Cypress Dashboard.

 `main.yml`: